-- All ready reserves will be supplied with a Community Recovery shirt.
-Tell your deployment coordinator if you do not have one.
+- All Ready Reserves will be supplied with a Community Recovery shirt.
+Tell your deployment team member if you do not have one.

 - Light, neat, comfortable clothing sufficient for the period of your deployment and suitable for its location, e.g.:

 - full-length pants, trousers or jeans (covered legs to protect against pests)

 - long-sleeved lightweight shirts or T-shirts (in addition to your Community Recovery shirt)